Glossary of mathematical jargon: Philosophy of mathematics

 An object behaves pathologically (or, somewhat more broadly used, in a degenerated way) if it either fails to conform to the generic behavior of such objects, fails to satisfy certain context-dependent regularity properties, or simply disobeys mathematical intuition.
-In many occasions, these can be and often are contradictory requirements, while in other occasions, the term is more deliberately used to refer to an object artificially constructed as a counterexample to these properties.
+These can be contradictory requirements, and sometimes the term is more deliberately used to refer to an object artificially constructed as a counterexample to these properties.
 A simple example is that from the definition of a triangle having angles which sum to π radians, a single straight line conforms to this definition pathologically.

 Since half a century we have seen arise a crowd of bizarre functions which seem to try to resemble as little as possible the honest functions which serve some purpose....Nay more, from the logical point of view, it is these strange functions which are the most general....to-day they are invented expressly to put at fault the reasonings of our fathers....